hotwax/oms-documentation/documents/learn-oms/business-process-models/giftcardorderslifecycle.md

 Once a gift card order reaches the <mark style="color:orange;">**"Completed"**</mark> status in HotWax Commerce, a scheduled job in HotWax Commerce sends the tracking details to Shopify and marks the gift card orders as <mark style="color:orange;">**“Fulfilled”**</mark>.

-This process remains consistent regardless of whether the gift card order fulfillment is performed in NetSuite or the `Store Fulfillment App`.
+This process remains consistent regardless of whether the gift card order fulfillment is performed in NetSuite or the `Fulfillment App`.

 {% hint style="success" %}
 This marks the completion of the physical gift card order lifecycle.